funRiceGenes/funRiceGenes.github.io/_posts/L/2015-01-20-Lsi1~OsNIP2;1~OsLsi1.md

     + __Lsi1~OsNIP2;1~OsLsi1__, __OsNIP1;1__, [Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.](http://www.ncbi.nlm.nih.gov/pubmed?term=Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.%5BTitle%5D),  We generated transgenic rice overexpressing two aquaporin genes, OsNIP1;1 and OsNIP3;3, under the control of a maize ubiquitin promoter or the rice OsLsi1 promoter, and tested the effect on arsenite uptake and translocation
     + __Lsi1~OsNIP2;1~OsLsi1__, __OsNIP1;1__, [Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.](http://www.ncbi.nlm.nih.gov/pubmed?term=Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.%5BTitle%5D),  Expression of OsNIP1;1 driven by the OsLsi1 promoter produced similar effects
     + __Lsi1~OsNIP2;1~OsLsi1__, __OsNIP3;3__, [Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.](http://www.ncbi.nlm.nih.gov/pubmed?term=Decreasing arsenic accumulation in rice by overexpressing OsNIP1;1 and OsNIP3;3 through disrupting arsenite radial transport in roots.%5BTitle%5D),  We generated transgenic rice overexpressing two aquaporin genes, OsNIP1;1 and OsNIP3;3, under the control of a maize ubiquitin promoter or the rice OsLsi1 promoter, and tested the effect on arsenite uptake and translocation
+    + __Lsi1~OsNIP2;1~OsLsi1__, __PAL~OsPAL4__, [Lsi1 modulates the antioxidant capacity of rice and protects against ultraviolet-B radiation.](http://www.ncbi.nlm.nih.gov/pubmed?term=Lsi1 modulates the antioxidant capacity of rice and protects against ultraviolet-B radiation.%5BTitle%5D),  A further comparison of the transcript levels of individual PAL genes revealed that the expression of PAL2-2 (Os02g0626400) was positively regulated by Lsi1

 [//]: # * **Key figures**